-Both Spain and Italy boast a long history of curing ham for personal consumption – the best Jamon Iberico and Prosciutto are simply divine, and the ideal foil for a variety of wine styles.
+Both Spain and Italy boast a long history of curing ham for personal consumption – the best Jamon Iberico and Prosciutto are simply divine and the ideal foil for various wine styles.
 Indeed, even just a meager slice of Jamon de Bellota or Italy’s celebrated Culatello di Zibello is the pinnacle of gastronomic heaven, as any aficionado of Spanish and Italian ham will gladly testify.

 Jamon Iberico de Bellota

 Comfortably (and justifiably) perched at the top of the Jamon hierarchy, Bellota ham deserves something quite special.
 Protected by strict appellation laws to ensure quality, de Bellota is made from Wild Boar meat, animals that roam free across Spain’s protected Dehesas, gaining weight from an acorn diet.
-The curing and aging process has been followed for centuries and remains largely unchanged today, albeit it has been updated with the latest temperature control technology.
+The curing and aging process has been followed for centuries and remains mostly unchanged today, albeit updated with the latest temperature control technology.
 The final product is simply stunning: a silky, slightly salty ham that deserves 5-star treatment.
-Sherry, of course, works very well, but we find that older, mature reds are the best accompaniment to a plate of moreish Jamon de Bellota.
-Young reds, certainly those with excessive acid, tannin, and oak tend to overwhelm the flavor of Bellota ham, and should generally be avoided.
+Of course, Sherry works very well, but we find that older, mature reds are the best accompaniment to a plate of moreish Jamon de Bellota.
+Young reds, certainly those with excessive acid, tannin, and oak, tend to overwhelm the flavor of Bellota ham and should generally be avoided.
 Yet older reds with polished, mature tannins and sensitive oak treatment are ideal.
 Our most memorable match was a bottle of 1994 Vina Tondonia, from the legendary family-owned bodega López de Heredia, in Rioja.
-The mature aromas and flavors of tobacco and cedar were an exquisite foil to the complexity and refinement of the ham.
+The mature aroma and flavors of tobacco and cedar were an exquisite foil to the ham’s complexity and refinement.

 As an aside, we would strongly recommend avoiding rose and dessert wine styles with Jamon de Bellota altogether.
-Rose wine adds nothing to the experience, while the sugar obviously inherent to dessert wine often overshadows the flavors of Iberico ham.
+Rose wine adds nothing to the experience, while the sugar obviously inherent in dessert wine often overshadows Iberico ham’s flavors.
 It’s not a marriage made in heaven, at the very least.

-Less glamorous than Iberico Ham, Jamon Serrano is nevertheless a welcome tapas bar standby, amiably enhanced by a variety of wine styles.
-Produced from the meat of the European white pig, the name Serrano specifically refers to the cut of the ham, rather than a breed used to produce the tasty Jamon.
-The best examples – salt-cured ham which is dried in mountain (Serrano) air – can be a delicious, cheaper alternative to the more expensive Jamon Iberico.
+Less glamorous than Iberico Ham, Jamon Serrano is nevertheless a welcome tapas bar standby, amiably enhanced by various wine styles.
+Produced from the European white pig’s meat, the name Serrano refers explicitly to the cut of the ham rather than a breed used to produce the tasty Jamon.
+The best example – salt-cured ham, which is dried in mountain (Serrano) air – can be a delicious, cheaper alternative to the more expensive Jamon Iberico.
 Often paired with sherry, we find that young, fruity reds light in tannin – carbonic maceration is your friend here – work very well with Jamon Serrano.
-Although not a patriotic choice, Beaujolais Nouveau is a good partner, as is Joven Rioja made without any oak influence.
+Although not a patriotic choice, Beaujolais Nouveau is a good partner, Joven Rioja, made without any oak influence.
 Campo Viejo Tempranillo, for example.

-A plate of delicious Speck is bound to satisfy even the most hardened of food critics; a distinctly flavored, smoked, cured ham from the Alto Adige region of northern Italy.
-It is much lighter in flavor than the heavily smoked hams found north of the Alps, but more robust than the delicate, Mediterranean-influenced prosciutto made in Parma.
+A plate of delicious Speck is bound to satisfy even the most hardened food critics a distinctly flavored, smoked, cured ham from the Alto Adige region of northern Italy.
+It is much lighter in flavor than the heavily smoked hams found north of the Alps but more robust than the delicate, Mediterranean-influenced prosciutto made in Parma.
 Typically boned out before the curing process, Speck’s deeper taste deserves an equally robust pairing.
 Gewurztraminer is fond of smoked food – the best examples from Alto Adige provide a delicious foil to the smoky, rich flavor of Speck.
-Take our advice, try to seek out a bottle of Cantina Valle Isarco Aristos Gewurztraminer the next time Speck is on the menu.
-A great example of aromatic Gewurztraminer from Alto Adige, the wine is left on its fine yeast lees for 7 months before being bottled to add texture, richness, and complexity.
+Take our advice: seek out a bottle of Cantina Valle Isarco Aristos Gewurztraminer the next time Speck is on the menu.
+A great example of aromatic Gewurztraminer from Alto Adige, the wine is left on its fine yeast lees for seven months before being bottled to add texture, richness, and complexity.
 A superb match indeed.
 Or, take a punt with Franciacorta.
-Zero Dosage examples work best, our top choice would be Bellavista.
+Zero Dosage examples work best; our top choice would be Bellavista.

 Prosciutto di Parma

 You must have heard of it!
 Made in the town of the same name in Emilia- Romagna, top examples of Parma ham rival Spanish Jamon de Bellota in both flavor and texture.
-Cured with salt and typically aged between one and two years, this Italian delicacy demands to be sliced paper-thin and arguably eaten on its own.
-Yet Parma ham does work well with a variety of wines, from white to sparkling.
+Cured with salt and typically aged between one and two years, this Italian delicacy demands sliced paper-thin and is arguably best eaten on its own.
+Yet Parma ham works well with various wines, from white to sparkling.
 With its delicate texture, it begs for a wine of equal sensitivity that balances its saltiness and complements its sweetness.
-Prosecco is definitely on the cards; the effervescence helps to clear the palate and matches the delicious fattiness of the thinly sliced pieces of Parma ham.
-Bisol’s Crede is a good place to start, Parma ham, or no Parma ham.
+Prosecco is definitely on the cards; the effervescence helps clear the palate and matches the delicious fattiness of the thinly sliced pieces of Parma ham.
+Bisol’s Crede is an excellent place to start, Parma ham or no Parma ham.
 Lambrusco is another safe bet, as is Pinot Gris.

 Culatello di Zibello

-Italy’s rarest ham is unsurprisingly accustomed to being paired with only the finest wines in leading Michelin restaurants, if you can find any at all, that is.
+Italy’s rarest ham is unsurprisingly accustomed to being paired with only the finest wines in leading Michelin restaurants if you can find any at all.

-Just 30,000 hams are produced a year, so even in Italy Culatello is hard to find beyond the very best shops and restaurants.
+Just 30,000 hams are produced yearly, so even in Italy, Culatello is hard to find beyond the best shops and restaurants.
 Its homeland is the Bassa Parmense, a lowland farming area just northwest of Parma, where a handful of artisans make the only hams allowed to be labeled Culatello di Zibello DOP.
 Made from the choicest muscle of the pig’s rump, the slowly cured and long-aged Culatello is a legend among chefs for its unique flavor and texture, and more than a match for any Spanish ham.